 Five common North American Ferro insight-live.com/glossary/43">Frits fired at 1850F on alumina tiles (each started as a 10-gram GBMF test ball and flattened during the firing).
-At this temperature, the differences in the degree of melting are more evident than at 1950F.
-The degree of melting corresponds mainly to the percentage of B2O3 present.
-However, Frit 3134 is the runaway leader because it contains no Al2O3 to stabilize the melt.
-Frit 3110 is an exception, it has low boron but very high sodium.
+At this temperature, the differences are more evident than at 1950F.
+The degree of melting corresponds mainly, but not only, to the percentage of B2O3 present.
+Frit 3134 is the runaway leader because it couples that with almost no Al2O3 to stabilize the melt.
+Notice also the crack pattern, it is also very high in Na2O and thus has a high COE.
+However, why does Frit 3110 melt so well even though it contains almost no B2O3?
+Even higher Na2O, it is a powerful flux.
+Its COE is even higher than Frit 3134, but it is thick enough to have resisted cracking far (but it will in time).

 Pages that reference this post in the Digitalfire Reference Library: